I kick balls, deal with it

-Sport England have just launched their,‘This Girl Can’ campaign, to encourage more women to participate in sporting activities, with attention grabbing headlines such as, “I kick balls, deal with it” and “Sweating like a pig, feeling like a fox”.
-The aim is to show what real women look like during training rather than what is seen in mainstream media.
+In 2015, Sport England launched their ‘This Girl Can’ campaign to encourage more women to participate in sporting activities.
+It used attention-grabbing headlines such as, “I kick balls, deal with it” and “Sweating like a pig, feeling like a fox”.
+The aim was to show what real women look like during training rather than what is seen in mainstream media.

 Can you spot the parallel with the business world?
 There is a similar disparity between the number of men and women at senior levels in organisations.
-According to its 2014 annual survey, Grant Thornton’s International Business Report, identifies the proportion of women in senior roles is stuck at 24%.
-And at the most senior level, on the board, women account for 22.8% of overall board directorships, although this statistic hides the fact that 27.9% of non-executive directorships, but only 8.4% of executive directorships are held by women?1
+According to Grant Thornton’s 2014 International Business Report, the proportion of women in senior roles is stuck at 24%.
+And at the most senior level – on the board – women account for 22.8% of overall board directorships, with 27.9% of non-executive directorships being held by women, but only 8.4% of women accounting for executive directorships.

 To counter this, Sport England launched the ‘This Girl Can’ campaign.
 This campaign tries to tell the real story of women who exercise and play sport.
 They major on the fact that women come in all shapes and sizes and all levels of ability.
 They have a myriad of reasons for doing what they do.